Chapter 5.28

 5.28.110 Violation – Penalty – Abatement – Revocation.

-A. Any street vendor who violates any of the provisions of this chapter commits a civil infraction.
-Any such infraction shall be punished under the provisions of Chapter 1.16 LCMC as a Class B civil infraction.
+A. Any street vendor who violates any of the provisions of this chapter commits a violation.
+Any such violation shall be punished under the provisions of Chapter 1.16 LCMC as a Class B violation.

 B. Each day’s violation of a provision of this chapter constitutes a separate offense.